 We start with the ultrasound probe placed in a transverse position at the base of the anterior neck.
 The tracheal rings will be identified as C-shaped hypoechoic structures with deeper hyperechoic structures corresponding to the tissue-air border.
 The esophagus will be seen on the side of the trachea as an oval structure with an hyperechoic wall and hypoechoic center.
 The probe can be placed while the placing the endotracheal tube.
 An esophageal intubation will create an adjacent hyperechoic structure posterolateral to the trachea, also known as the 'double tract sign'.
 Ultrasound may not be able to identify esophageal intubation in the case of an esophagus lying directly posterior to the trachea.
 The trachea in this case will cause acoustic shadowing of the esophagus and thus will not be seen.
 If the esophagus cannot be observed on initial evaluation moving the probe towards the left will help reduced the acoustic shadow caused by the thyroid cartilage.

 Identification of the esophagus.
-To help identify the esophagus, movement of the probe to the side of the neck (either side) may be necessary as illustrated on the video to the left and the corresponding image on the middle of the screen.
+To help identify the esophagus, movement of the probe to the side of the neck (either side) may be necessary as illustrated on the video to the left showing an US probe and its sector rotating towards the left and the corresponding image on the middle of the screen.
 E for esophagus.
 The right most image is taken on the side of the neck on the transverse view.

 ETT in esophagus: Double barrel sign